1

 • Require a parking pass be provided upon check-in for every allowable parking space with the address or unit number of the property printed on it.

-We expect to open the renewal application process on August 25, 2025.
+The renewal application process will open on September 1, 2025.
 All existing license holders and their registrants will receive an e-mail notification when the process is open.

 Visit our online licensing system to apply for a new license any time.
 The process is pretty simple and should take around 10 minutes.